Bio

 Photograph by Kori Price Photography

-Snyder has shown her work nationally and internationally, including in Mexico City, Mexico, Bogotá, Colombia, Asheville, North Carlolina, and Richmond, Virginia.
+Snyder has shown her work nationally and internationally, including in Asheville, North Carlolina, Richmond, Virginia, Mexico City, Mexico, and Bogotá, Colombia.
 In 2024 she had solo exhibitions at Second Street Gallery in Charlottesville and Reynolds Gallery in Richmond, Virginia.
 She has a MFA from the Universidad Nacional Autonoma de México (UNAM) and a BFA in Printmaking from the Rhode Island School of Design.